stockc/mnug/public/meetup/next_meetup.md

 ### Where?

 **TNG Technology Consulting GmbH**
-Betastraße 13a
-85774 Unterföhring
+Arabellastrasse 4a
+81925 München

 **We wish you a nice journey:**
-by S-Bahn: Unterföhring (S8)
+by U-Bahn: Arabellapark (U4)
-by Bus: Linie 233, Haltestelle Betastraße
+by Tram: Linie 17, Haltestelle Effnerplatz by Bus: Linie 59, Haltestelle Effnerplatz
-by Car: There are parking areas on the left side